 Kindergarten – Mrs. Clarke and Mrs. Kolding

 In the kindergarten year, students memorize over 100 sight words, and are filling a home binder with weekly sentences using those words.
 They are working hard with the new Common Core Math program and learning how to be a good friend.
 The cutest and coolest art projects you’ll ever see are completed in the kindergarten year.

-First Grade – Ms. McNerney and Mrs. Blanco
+First Grade – Mrs. Davison and Mrs. Blanco

 Holy Rosary first graders grow in their appreciation of the Catholic faith through tradition, worship, service to others, and daily prayer experiences.